rikpet/fleet-manager/README.md

 The client application can either ran as a python application or inside a docker container.
 This tutorial will focus on running the application in a docker container on a raspberry pi.

-1. Install Docker and docker-compose.
-Good guide for this can be found [here](https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo)
+1. Follow steps 1 - 3 from the Server getting started guide above to install Docker and Docker compose.

 2. Set environment variables (for raspberry pi, this can be done in ``/etc/environment`` in the form of ``VARIABLE=value``).